 - ArduPlane 4.1.0-dev

 - Connect the simpleRTK3B Heading to your PC via the USB port labeled with POWER+GPS using USB-C cable.

-- On the lower right corner of your browser, this window will appear:
+- Click Ok.
+On the lower right corner of your browser, a pop-up window will appear.
+Click Save configuration.

-- It is important to have both GNSS antennas connected and with a good view of the sky.
+- Connect both GNSS antennas to your receiver.
+Make sure they have a good view of the sky.